Project: Microorganism control of organic matter production and degradation

 Through a combination of experimental approaches and in situ ocean measurements, this collaborative project will evaluate temporal and spatial coupling in organic matter production and its consumption by microorganisms.
 The work will focus on quantifying rates of organic matter degradation in the dimly-lit waters of the ocean’s interior, and identifying the microorganisms that catalyze the various steps of decomposition.
 Moreover, through collaborative efforts, the project will elucidate feedbacks between processes occurring in the upper ocean (e.g. photosynthesis, nitrogen fixation) and vertical and temporal variability in microbial metabolism and diversity in the deep sea.

-Matthew Church is an Associate Professor in the Department of Oceanography at the University of Hawaii at Manoa.
+Matthew Church is an Associate Professor at the University of Montana’s Flathead Lake Biological Station.
 He received his B.S. degree from The Evergreen State College and his Ph.D. from The College of William and Mary’s School of Marine Science.
-Church’s primary research interests focus on linking microbial ecology to ocean biogeochemistry.
-His interest in understanding factors contributing to the complex spatiotemporal variability observed in ocean biogeochemistry and ecology led to his involvement in the Hawaii Ocean Time-series (HOT) program.
-Church now serves as the lead principal investigator of the HOT program.
+Church’s primary research interests focus on linking microbial ecology to biogeochemistry.
+He is particularly interested in factors regulating spatiotemporal variability in ocean biogeochemistry, with particular emphasis on deciphering the microorganisms catalyzing specific aspects of the nitrogen cycle.
+In 2015 he was awarded the Yentch-Schindler Early Career Award from the Association for the Sciences of Limnology and Oceanography.